salsita/inStyle/README.md

 Part of the problem is that there are no convenient tools to correctly describe the DOM relations that lead to the style changes of our precious `a` - whether it's because of its parents in the cascade being hovered or a stateful or design class changing things around.
 In such cases, we need to target the same element in a new query or dive into increasingly complicated syntax.

-So what if we could do something like this instead?
+So what if you could do something like this instead?

 ```Sass
 .links